machine/machine.specifications.fakes/README.markdown

         void CleanUp(object subject);
     }

 IBehaviorConfig is a simple interface that mimics the setup and teardown phases of the context / specification.
 It currently gives the  option of accessing all the fakes in a specification from the outside and cleaning up the subject after a specification.
 There is a base class in Machine.Fakes for this interface, so that you only have to override the method you want.
-If you want to use behavior configuration a safe option is to use it by deriving from BehaviorConfigBase because we might add more hooks to IBehaviorConfig at a later point in time.
-In the context of the time might look like this:
+If you want to use behavior configuration then a safe option is to use it by deriving from BehaviorConfigBase because we might add more hooks to IBehaviorConfig at a later point in time.
+In the context of the time this might look like this:

     public class CurrentTime : BehaviorConfigBase
     {